 Iran's armed forces have few formal relationships with foreign militaries outside the region.
-Iran's military-to-military relationships with Russia, China, Ukraine, Belarus, and North Korea generally have focused on Iranian arms purchases or upgrades, but Iran and Russia are cooperating militarily in Syria to assist the Asad regime.
-According to the August 2018 report to Congress mandated by the Countering America's Adversaries through Sanctions Act, Iran "has obtained missile and aircraft technology from foreign suppliers, including China and North Korea.
-In August 2016, Iran allowed Russia's bomber aircraft, for a brief time, to use Iran's western airbase at Hamadan to launch strikes in Syria-the first time the Islamic Republic gave a foreign military use of Iran's military facilities.45
+Iran's most significant military-to-military relationships have focused on Iranian arms purchases or upgrades.
+According to the August 2018 report to Congress mandated by the Countering America's Adversaries through Sanctions Act, Iran has bought weaponry from Russia, China, North Korea, Belarus, and Ukraine, and "has obtained missile and aircraft technology from foreign suppliers, including China and North Korea."
+Iran and Russia have cooperated closely to assist the Asad regime in Syria.
+In August 2016, Iran allowed Russia's bomber aircraft, for a brief time, to use Iran's western airbase at Hamadan to launch strikes in Syria-the first time the Islamic Republic gave a foreign military use of Iran's military facilities.
+Iran and India have a "strategic dialogue" and some Iranian naval officers reportedly underwent some training in India in the 1990s - a timeframe during which Iran's military also conducted joint exercises with the Pakistani armed forces.
+Iran has signed at least basic-and in some cases more extensive-military cooperation agreements with Syria, Afghanistan, Sudan, Oman, Venezuela, Belarus, Russia, China, and South Africa.

-Iran and India have a "strategic dialogue" and some Iranian naval officers reportedly underwent some training in India in the 1990s.
-Iran's military also conducted joint exercises with the Pakistani armed forces in the early 1990s.
-In September 2014, two Chinese warships docked at Iran's port of Bandar Abbas, for the first time in history, to conduct four days of naval exercises, 46 and in October 2015, the leader of Iran's regular (not IRGC) Navy made the first visit ever to China by an Iranian Navy commander.
+The IRIN (regular navy) appears to be trying to expand Iran's relationships through naval port visits, including to China in 2013 and South Africa in 2016.
+The IRIN has also, in recent years, made port visits to Sri Lanka, Tanzania, Azerbaijan, Indonesia, and South Africa, and held joint naval exercises with Oman, Bangladesh, India, Pakistan, Kazakhstan, Russia, China, Djibouti, and Italy.
+In September 2014, two Chinese warships docked at Iran's port of Bandar Abbas, for the first time in history, to conduct four days of naval exercises, 47 and in October 2015, the leader of Iran's regular (not IRGC) Navy made the first visit ever to China by an Iranian Navy commander.
 In August 2017, the chief of Iran's joint military headquarters made the first top-level military visit to Turkey since Iran's 1979 revolution.